 Figure Legends

 Figure 1.
 Purification of BAChCGR68E and coupling of the immunogens to carrier proteins.
 (A) 1 l of affinity purified recombinant BAChCGR68E was separated by 12% SDS PAGE followed by Western blotting and compared to CHO-produced hCG: Lanes 1-3 show rhCG at 0.25, 0.5 and 1.0 mg/ml and Lane 4-5 show two batch batches of purified BAChCGR68E preparations.
 (B) Western blot analysis using the OT3A2 mAb showing the coupling of hCGCTP and BAChCGR68E to Hsp70; Lane 1 hCGCTP; Lane 2 Hsp70; Lane 3 hCGCTP-Hsp70 conjugated with EDC; Lane 4 hCGCTP mixed with Hsp70; Lane 5 hCGCTP; Lane 6 hCGCTP-Hsp70 conjugated with GAD; Lane 7 BAChCGR68E-Hsp70 conjugated with EDC, and Lane 8 BAChCGR68E-Hsp70 conjugated with GAD.
-(C) Evaluation of of ratio of hCGCTP:Hsp70 and BAChCGR68E:Hsp70 calculated from total amino acid quantification of the conjugates and Hsp70.
+(C) Evaluation of ratio of hCGCTP:Hsp70 and BAChCGR68E:Hsp70 calculated from total amino acid quantification of the conjugates and Hsp70.

 Figure 2 Titration of mouse immune sera.
 The sera from mice immunized with either hCGCTP- or BAChCGR68E-conjugate were endpoint titered using direct ELISAs on plates coated with hCG (to the left) and the synthetic hCGCTP peptide (to the right).
 The graphs used data that includes both linkers, both carriers and both adjuvants.
 They show the mean absorbance and ±2SD indicated as bars through each data point.
 The non-specific binding of the sera was determined using plates coated with ovalbumin (Ova).